Abul Khair Muhammad Zubair

 Sahibzada Abul Khair Muhammad Zubair is a Pakistani politician who had been a member of the National Assembly of Pakistan from 2002 to 2007.

 Political career

-He was elected to the National Assembly as a candidate of Muttahida Majlis-e-Amal from Constituency NA-220 (Hyderabad-III) in 2002 Pakistani general election.
+He was elected to the National Assembly as a candidate of Muttahida Majlis-e-Amal from Constituency NA-220 (Hyderabad-III) in the 2002 Pakistani general election.
 He received 41,190 votes and defeated Aftab Ahmed Shaikh of Muttahida Qaumi Movement.